 7 Ways to Support Employees’ Mental Health

-As a manager, contributing to your essential healthcare workers’ positive mental health is an important part of your job.
-Here are some ways to help your staff experience less job - related anxiety, exhaustion, and stress.
-You can even start today making some of these small steps to support your team.
+Whether you are an individual struggling - or a manager with a team of burned out healthcare workers, positive mental health is an important part of your job.
+Here are some ways to help you and your staff experience less job-related anxiety, exhaustion, and stress.
+You can even start making some small steps today.

 1. Understand Triggers

 The first step in making change is understanding what triggers your employees are experiencing.
 Talk to your employees.
 Learn what they think is making their jobs harder — or what specifically is draining them emotionally and physically.
 Ask what they think would help and listen closely to their answers.
 Ask follow-up questions to avoid making assumptions.

 The second most crucial step is to acknowledge their struggles.
 Acknowledgment and frequent discussion of mental health struggles can help remove the stigma.
 Let your team know that they can talk about their feelings openly.

 When discussing these issues with your staff, have resources on hand.
 Provide contact information for the internal and external agencies your organization already has in place.
 Ensure your team knows what’s available to them and that you care.
 You can also start your own group session by having an office social worker or counselor serve as an expert in providing guidance and support.

 When you or your staff seems frustrated and burned out, insist that they care for themselves FIRST.
 This means not pushing forced overtime or employing guilt when nurses won’t pick up extra shifts.
 Make sure your staff takes care of themselves first — and make sure they always know you want them to do that.

 Along with the previous point, take care of yourself first.
 Show the staff that it’s okay to not work endless hours or to go home when you’re not feeling your best.
 Show them this by doing it for yourself!